-In the United States, one out of every seven people will develop a nosebleed in their lifetime.
+In the United States, about 60 percent of people will experience a nosebleed in their lifetime.
 They can happen at any age, but are most common in children around the ages of two to 10, and adults around the ages of 50 to 80.
-Children can have nosebleeds during sleep.

 There are two categories of nosebleeds.
-Anterior nosebleeds occur when the bleeding is coming from the front of the nose and posterior nosebleeds occur when the bleeding originates from the back of the nose.
-Common symptoms include:
+Anterior nosebleeds occur when the bleeding is coming from the front of the nose and posterior nosebleeds occur when the bleeding originates from further back in the nose, often where the source of bleeding cannot be seen without examination.
+Common symptoms can include:

 Most nosebleeds are in the front part of the nose and start on the nasal septum, the wall that separates the two sides of the nose.
 The septum contains blood vessels that can be easily damaged.
 Irritation from blowing the nose or scraping with the edge of a sharp fingernail is enough to tear the vessels and cause a nose bleed.
 Anterior nosebleeds are also common in dry climates, or during winter months when dry, heated indoor air dehydrates the nasal membranes and makes the blood vessels more likely to rupture.